Skip to Content

 Data Lake Relational Engine is a disk-based, column-oriented relational database for storing and analyzing large amounts of infrequently updated data.
 It descends from SAP IQ, which was previously named Sybase IQ.
 Because of its heritage, there are commonalities with other Sybase products.
 Some of the client interface drivers are shared with SAP SQL Anywhere and SAP Adaptive Server Enterprise.

-Data Lake Files can be used to store and access unstructured data such as trace files and structured files like CSV, Parquet, or delta tables.
+Data Lake Files can be used to store and access unstructured data such as trace files and structured files like CSV, Parquet, or Delta table, or Iceberg table.
 Structured files can use SQL on Files, which enables SQL queries to be performed on them.

 Note, that the data lake Files component, is currently not available in free tier or trial accounts.